MohitAswani/ReactJSCourse/9_effects_reducers_context/NOTES.md

 * We use the dispatch function to call the reducer function which get the previous state and the action and returns the new updated state.

-* We call also set the initial state or use a initial function to do so if our state is complex.
+* We can also set the initial state or use a initial function to do so if our state is complex.

 ## useState vs useReducer: